alenaliu/PPR-FCN/README.md

 ### Dependencies
 This code is built on top of R-FCN.
-Please carefully read through [py-R-FCN](https://github.com/YuwenXiong/py-R-FCN) and make sure R-FCN can run within your enviornment.
+Please carefully read through [py-R-FCN](https://github.com/YuwenXiong/py-R-FCN) and make sure py-R-FCN can run within your enviornment.
 Note: The evaluation scripts of our model are written in MATLAB.

 ### Dataset/models dependencies
 As discussed in the paper, we used VG and VRD as our two datasets.
 They can be found here: [VG](http://visualgenome.org/) and [VRD](http://cs.stanford.edu/people/ranjaykrishna/vrd/).

+Certain models are used for training.
+Please review the readme file under ./data

+### Usage
+#### Training
+Prior to training, go to ./lib and modify zl_config.py.
+Change the file paths to your correct paths.

+Then, simply call wsd.sh, vg.sh, vrd.sh, vrd_cls_aware.sh and subsequence batch files under the root directory, by following the steps discussed in the paper.

+#### Evaluate
+We provide evaluation in MATLAB.
+Navigate to ./_evaluation folder.
+Then under/vg(or /vr).
+Run zl_eval.m to get the evaluation result.

 ### License

 PPR-FCN is released under the MIT License (refer to the LICENSE file for details).